YHRen/vim-cpp-enhanced-highlight/README.md

 vim.cpp - additional vim c++ syntax highlighting
 ------------------------------------------------

+---
+Ray:
+This is a great vim plugin!
+I added some more syntax highlights for coding competition, such as all, pb, bg, ii, vi, vii, vvi.
+---

 This file contains additional syntax highlighting that I use for C++11/14/17 development in Vim.
 Compared to the standard syntax highlighting for C++ it adds highlighting of (user defined) functions and the containers and types in